dddlab/reproducibility-demo/{{cookiecutter.project_slug}}/README.md

 ```
 make setup # initial setup
-make start # start jupyter notebook server
+make start # start jupyter notebook (password secured)
+make colab # start jupyter notebook (no security)
 make stop  # stop jupyter notebook server
 ```

-When your notebook server is running, you can connect to it by going to `https://[virtual-machine-External-IP][:PORT]`.
+If your notebook started with `make start`, you can connect to it by going to `https://[virtual-machine-External-IP][:PORT]`.
 (The port can be omitted if 443, which is the default for HTTPS).
 You will see a warning that your connection is not private that you can safely [bypass](https://medium.com/idomongodb/chrome-bypassing-ssl-certificate-check-18b35d2a19fd).

+If your notebook started with `make colab`, the server is running without any authentication or encryption.
+This mode is meant to be used as a way to start a remote kernel for your Colaboratory notebook to connect to.
+Refer to [Colaboratory documentation](https://research.google.com/colaboratory/local-runtimes.html)) for details on how to connect to a remote kernel with ssh port forwarding.

 ### Commit to Github